denvazh/gatling/README.md

 # Gatling Dockerfile

-This repository has single `Dockerfile` to build container with Gatling v2.0.1
+This repository has single `Dockerfile` to build container with Gatling v2.1.4 (Scala 2.11 compatible)

 # Base Docker Image